alicraigmile/curriculum-tagger/README.md

 If you're a #linkeddata GURU to a Ruby Ninja then your skills would certainly come in helpful too.

-Most importantly - you can get involved by tagging web pages of course!
+Most importantly - to make Curriculum Tagger a real success, we need people to tag pages of course! *Download the browser extension today.*